Sustainable Fire Protection

 Student/firefighter programs will need a continual supply of recruits to replace graduates.
 Fire departments that operate high school fire cadet programs will be better able to maintain a pool of candidates who understand the job of firefighting, and have practiced the skills needed to pass the student/firefighter entry tests.

 Hundreds of fire departments now have college student firefighter programs and have modified them to meet local needs.
-Readers can find them listed by state at www.fdlivein.com.
-The fire department web sites often have detailed information about their particular programs.
+My post on resident firefighters includes a graph such departments by state.